Eurogroup chief Juncker backs 'soft' Greek debt restructure

 Despite the landmark bailout, Greece's 350-billion-euro debt load has only got heavier as a deeper-than-expected recession last year weighed on government income.

-The executive European Commission said Friday it was considering "the feasibility of a voluntary debt rescheduling or reprofiling", while heeding ECB warnings to avoid sparking alarm on markets.
+The European Commission said Friday it was considering "the feasibility of a voluntary debt rescheduling or reprofiling," while heeding ECB warnings to avoid sparking alarm on markets.

-"They are not bleeding more than others" in the affair, he said, recalling also that Germany and France were "the first to fail to respect the Stability (and Growth) Pact" aimed at maintaining fiscal discipline.
+"They are not bleeding more than others" in the affair, he said, recalling also that the Germans and the French were "the first to fail to respect the Stability (and Growth) Pact" aimed at maintaining fiscal discipline.

 German Chancellor Angela Merkel said meanwhile that Berlin had no option but to help other countries in financial difficulty or its own recovery might be jeopardised.